duriantaco/jonq/README.md

 * Write Operations: jonq doesn't support writing results back to files.
 It's a read-only tool (or at least for now).
 * Performance: For very large JSON files (100MB+), processing may be slow.
 * Advanced jq Features: Some advanced jq features aren't exposed in the jonq syntax.
-* CSV Output: Currently only outputs JSON format.
-CSV export is planned for future versions.
 * Multiple File Joins: No support for joining data from multiple JSON files.
 * Custom Functions: User-defined functions aren't supported in the current version.
 * Date/Time Operations: Limited support for date/time parsing or manipulation.